Northern Illinois vs. Bowling Green NCAA Football Odds, Plays and Insights | October 16, 2021

 - The Huskies covered the spread in their only game when favored by 9 points or more.

-- Northern Illinois' games this year have gone over the total in two out of six opportunities (33.3%).
+- Northern Illinois' games this year have eclipsed the over/under two times in six opportunities (33.3%).

-- Northern Illinois is 2-0-1 against the spread and 2-1 overall this season when the team scores more than 23.7 points.
+- When Northern Illinois records more than 23.7 points, it is 2-0-1 against the spread and 2-1 overall.

-- Northern Illinois is 2-0-1 against the spread and 2-1 overall when the team churns out more than 344.8 yards.
+- In games that Northern Illinois picks up over 344.8 yards, the team is 2-0-1 against the spread and 2-1 overall.

-- The Huskies have nine giveaways this season, while the Falcons have 10 takeaways .
+- The Huskies have turned the ball over nine times this season, one fewer than the Falcons have forced (10).

 - Find the latest spread and moneyline odds for Northern Illinois at SISportsbook.